Understanding the GACA Class 1 Medical Certificate for Pilots in Saudi Arabia

 Mental & Neurological Health

-Cognitive function assessments for ATPL or renewal applicants if needed
+Cognitive function assessments for ATPL or renewal applicants as needed.

 Where Can You Get a GACA Class 1 Medical Done?